 There are three primary types of data: first-party data, second-party data, and third-party data.
 The source of the data you are planning to analyze matters because it can tell you more about a potential client’s intent.
 All data sets have different uses.
 For example, your inbound data, which is first-party data, will provide information on page views, click-through rates, and conversion rates.

 Some of the information that is found internally can help to analyze the effectiveness of calls to action, landing pages, etc. and allows you to improve your marketing efforts.
 It can also help you determine the intent of the client.
 Once you have determined their intent and interest, you can more effectively contact the client and offer to fill their needs.

 Second-party data is that data which you purchase or trade from a complementary source.
 For example, if you are marketing accounting services, you would not turn to another accounting firm.
 However, you may wish to solicit business from business brokers, attorneys who specialize in new business formation, or those who provide financial advice to other business owners.

 The second-party data can provide you with insights into customer behavior, which you may not be able to capture on your own website, or through your own analytics.
 This data can be as valuable as the data you are collecting on your own.

-Firmographic data is that data which is obtained from sources including company financial results and the company website.
-Such data provides a broad picture of the company, including revenue, geographic location, company size, and the industry.
+Firmographic data is data that is obtained from sources such as company financial results and the company website.
+Such data provides a broad picture of the company, including revenue, geographic location, company size, and industry.

 Behavioral intent can help identify the customer before they have purchased, versus after they have purchased and are merely looking for additional information or insights.